TheSethRose/Repo-Tools/README.md

 - Never commit your GitHub token to version control
 - Use environment variables or secure secret management
-- The script validates your token before making API calls
+- The scripts validate your token before making API calls
-- Monitors API rate limits to prevent exceeding quotas
+- Monitor API rate limits to prevent exceeding quotas

 ## License